 - Gutters and Asbestos cement downpipes

 - Soffits – AIB or asbestos cement

 Asbestos and loft work

 As you can see from the diagram and list above, for a property that was built or refurbished before the year 2000, it is highly likely that asbestos will be discovered during your loft storage project.
-The majority of these loft based ACMs (insulation, textured ceilings, water tanks, pipe lagging, etc.) will go unnoticed by unqualified and untrained personnel and this may have potentially devastating consequences to both parties.
+The majority of these loft-based ACMs (insulation, textured ceilings, water tanks, pipe lagging, etc.) will go unnoticed by unqualified and untrained personnel and this may have potentially devastating consequences for both parties.

 One simple rule to follow when seeking the services of a loft company is to ask one of these questions:

 - Do you think the loft insulation may contain asbestos?

 - What are the chances of asbestos being present during the loft work?